31st March, 1376

 March 31, 1945

-Mother Maria” Skobtsova is executed at the gas chamber in Ravensbrück.
-An unconventional nun of the Orthodox Church, she had been famous for helping “down and out” people, including Jews persecuted by Nazi conquerors in France.
-She will be declared a saint in 2004.
+On this day in Christian History, Mother Maria” Skobtsova was executed at the gas chamber in Ravensbrück.
+An unconventional nun of the Orthodox Church, she was famous for helping “down and out” people, including Jews persecuted by Nazi conquerors in France.
+She was declared a saint in 2004.

 March 31, 2011